[Top 6] Fix iPad/iPhone Stuck in Guided Access

 - Support all kinds of iOS devices including iPhone/iPod/iPad/AppleTV(iOS 16 included)

 - Enter/Exit the Recovery mode in one click for free

 - User-friendly and intuitive interface

-In the following, I'll show you how to use TunesKit iOS System Recovery to fix iPhone or iPad stuck in Guided Access mode step by step.
+In the following, I'll show you how to use TunesKit iOS System Recovery to fix iPhone or iPad stuck in Guided Access step by step.
 First of all, please download and install the program on your computer.

 Step 1Connect iOS Device